robocomp/robocomp/tools/robocompdsl/DEVELOPER.md

 Therefore, from the ComponentFacade and the variables to be filled, we can generate this dictionary.
 If you look into the code of the [\_\_get_template_dict()](./templates/common/abstracttemplate.py#L150) method of [AbstracTemplate](./templates/common/abstracttemplate.py#L87), you can check that this process is done in 2 different ways:
-1. First it checks if the class that has inherited from AbstractTemplate has any method that is called as the template but replacing the "/" and the "." with "\_".
+1. First it checks if the class that has inherited from AbstractComponentTemplate has any method that is called as the template but replacing the "/" and the "." with "\_".
 This way, if we have the file src/commonbehaviorI.h, a method called src_commonbehaviorI_h would be expected.
 This method has access through self.component to the corresponding ComponentFacade and it is expected to returns a dictionary